How to Identify the Best Creatine

 Other Forms of Creatine

-- Creatine magnesium chelate: here, creatine is bound to magnesium.
+- Creatine Magnesium Chelate: here, creatine is bound to magnesium.
 A logical combination since magnesium is also good for the muscles.
 This form of creatine is also often more expensive.

 Creatine Pills or Powder: Which is Better?